 Once you’ve analyzed the costs associated with moving in, ask yourself these questions:

-- Is the home in a suitable location?
+- Is the home in a suitable location for your life?

 - Does the home fit your family’s needs?

-If you’ve inherited property in a desirable location, whether it’s a quiet suburban home or a condo in a trendy neighborhood, your best bet may be to generate some extra income by renting out the property.
+If you’ve inherited property in a desirable location, whether it’s a quiet suburban home or a condo in a trendy neighborhood, your best bet may be to generate some extra income by renting it out.

 If you’re a first-time landlord, here are some of the tasks involved with preparing your property for rental:

-- Have the property inspected and fix any issues
+- Have a professional inspect the property and fix any issues

 - Undertake any upgrades that’ll make your property more appealing to renters